AceODiamonds/QPermutationSynch/README.md

-# This repository is created to host the final project I'm developing for my "Quantum Computing" course
+# This repository is created to host the final project that we are developing for our "Quantum Computing" course

 Files description